ayush-vatsal/Credit-Card-Fraud/README.md

 # Credit-Card-Fraud
-A prediction service for flagging credit card fraud.
+A prediction service for flagging credit card fraud by checking for chain attacks and geographic attacks.